If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 AustraliaAFCTBD (25)2nd, AFC qualification 3rd round, Group C

-Places still to be determined at the 2026 FIFA World Cup
+Locations yet to be finalized for the 2026 FIFA World Cup

 NationConfederationPot (FIFA rank)Qualified Via